rcsb/py-rcsb_app_file/README.md

 Other files may require configuration.

-Edit url in LAUNCH_GUNICORN.sh or port in Dockerfile.stage if necessary.

 Edit url variables to match server url in example-upload.html, example-download.html, and example-list.html.

 # Endpoints and forwarding